 Culture seems to affect not only the meaning of emojis but also emoji preferences among users.
 Studies show that native speakers of French use four times as many heart emojis as speakers of other languages, native speakers of Arabic use four times the average rate of flowers and plants emojis, and native speakers of Russian use three times the average rate of romantic emojis.
 Americans seem to lead the use of random emojis, with skulls, birthday cakes, fires, and food being among the most popular ones.

 Could emojis turn into an independent language?

 Αccording to Jurga Žilinskienė, CEO of Today Translations, emojis are the world’s fastest-growing language.
 But can emojis be a language?
 John McWhorter is a linguist and argues that people cannot communicate purely through emojis as valuable context related to the subject, the events, or the time in question is missing.
 At the same time, Neil Cohn, a post-doctoral research fellow and linguist specializing in visual communication, mentions that emojis need grammar as a key component in order to constitute a new language.

 With new emojis being created and released in the latest versions of iOS and the 😂 (face with tears of joy emoji) being named the Oxford Dictionary Word of the Year in 2015, one is clear: emojis are here to stay.
 Whether they will become an independent language or not is yet to be seen.
-For now, they’ll keep helping us connect with others and express our feelings and thoughts.
-As the years of the pandemic have shown us, digital communication is vital not only in the business world but also in our personal lives as it keeps us all close at least virtually.
+For now, they’ll continue to help us connect with others and express our feelings and thoughts as accurately as possible.

 Evans, V. (2017), The Emoji Code: The Linguistics Behind Smiley Faces and Scaredy Cats.